 INTRODUCTION

 Horticulture is one of the most profitable industries; it may be found in agroecosystems such as coastal regions, hilly arid places, and dry plains with occasional rain.
 Horticultural crops are highly recognized for their superior yield, increased potential for export, enhanced returns, and employment-generating qualities.
 Most horticultural crops are not only much more environmentally benign than field crops, but they also have input-output ratios that are significantly greater (Nabi and Bagalkoti, 2017).
 As important suppliers of protein, carbs, vitamins, and minerals, vegetables are an important part of a balanced diet.
 Due to their short growing seasons, most vegetables are ideal for intensive cropping systems, where they can provide growers with profitable yields (Singh and Devi, 2015).
 India grows 146,554,000.0 metric tons of vegetables a year in an area of about 84,95,000.0 hectares under cultivation.
-Despite utilizing only 13.1% of the gross planted land, the horticulture industry generates approximately 30.4 per cent of agriculture's GDP (Tiwari et al. 2021).
+Despite utilizing only 13.1% of the gross planted land, the horticulture industry generates approximately 30.4 per cent of agriculture's GDP (Tiwari et al., 2021).
 Appropriate agroclimatic conditions, ranging from temperate to tropical and subtropical zones, offer plenty of opportunities for its cultivation in Manipur and Tripura.
 The horticultural business has just recently started to show signs of expansion, despite these obvious advantages.
 This is due to the large lag between the development and uptake of new technology.
 Lack of investment is another major factor contributing to the United States' horticultural development lag.
 Just 16% of the region's land is planted, and the overall area under cultivation—including that used for numerous crops—doesn't go above 22%.
 (Dikshit and Dikshit, 2014).

 Cucumis sativa L., a vegetable belonging to the Cucurbitaceae family, is highly valued for its vitamins, minerals, and antioxidants, and is a staple crop for fresh consumption across the globe.
-Because it is 90% water, cucumbers are minimal in calories and offer excellent hydration (Sallam et al 2021).
-Cucumber is a very popular vegetable worldwide (Liua et al. 2021).
+Because it is 90% water, cucumbers are minimal in calories and offer excellent hydration (Sallam et al., 2021).
+Cucumber is a very popular vegetable worldwide (Liua et al., 2021).
 The total cucumber production (including gherkins) in 2018 was 75.2 million tons from 1.984 million cultivated hectares, as reported by FAOSTAT (2020).
 Due to its high productivity, demand, and high market price in NE Region of India, it is a potential crop for doubling the income of small and marginal farmers of the region.
 However, cucumbers need to be marketed quickly because they are perishable and their prices fluctuate in the market.
 Consumer prices are high and unstable, while farmers only receive a small share of these prices and with farmers, there is no trustworthy source of market information (Kalita, 2017).

 Cucumber production is aided by certain inputs or resources that increase productivity.
 The productivity of cucumbers is enhanced by using the resources efficiently.
-Resource use efficiency differs from farmer to farmer due to various reasons may be access to inputs, socio-economic condition of the farmers, non-availability of suitable high-yielding varieties of seed, low, unbalanced, and untimely use of chemical fertilizers, irrigation, plant protection measures, technical knowhow, etc. These variations, combined with an inefficient use of various resources and constraints faced by the farmers, resulted in low productivity, and lower returns, hence a study has been conducted to examine the resource use efficiency in the Bishnupur district of Manipur and the Sepahijala district of Tripura
+Resource use efficiency differs from farmer to farmer due to various reasons may be access to inputs, socio-economic condition of the farmers, non-availability of suitable high-yielding varieties of seed, low, unbalanced, and untimely use of chemical fertilizers, irrigation, plant protection measures, technical knowhow, etc. These variations, combined with an inefficient use of various resources and constraints faced by the farmers, resulted in low productivity, and lower returns, hence a study has been conducted to examine the resource use efficiency in the Bishnupur district of Manipur and the Sepahijala district of Tripura.

 METHODOLOGY